nicodup/samples/how-to-embed-youtube/readme.md

 The following steps will require to add an overlay with an "I agree" button to allow the visitor to give his consent.

-It's more convenient to add a html parent tag to encompass all the new elements we have to add.
+It's more convenient to add an html parent tag to encompass all the new elements we have to add.

 ```html